mohsenFN/Soozan-RESTful/README.md

 Feel free to explore each directory and app for more details on the structure and functionality of the Soozan RESTful API.

+---

+## Directories explained

+### Soozan RESTful is using all default file names + some local script/modules

+user/manager.py : We need to use our own user manager class for using Django's AbstractBaseUser as our user. user/permissions.py : Custom authorization classes